0x80/firestore-facade/README.md

 - [x] Test and support FieldValue operations for increment and arrays etc
 - [x] Test and support transactions
 - [ ] Implement query pagination via generator function
+- [ ] Expose field value helpers via package
 - [ ] Document all API methods
-- [ ] Test generate-facade script on Windows and Linux
-- [ ] Add some tests using firestore emulator.
+- [ ] Add tests using firestore emulator.
 Not strictly necessary IMO since the code is a only a thin wrapper around the official Firestore API.
+- [ ] Make sure CLI works on Windows and Linux

 ## Future Versions